EvilEagles/Basic-XCOM-Simulator/README.md

 The game will most likely be updated daily as I keep applying new knowledge.

-Features present in the current build:
+Features present in the current build (v0.3):
-- Distance influencing Hit CHance
+- Distance influencing Hit Chance
 - Half Cover & High Cover Bonus
 - Taking Shot
 - Hunkering Down